fleetdm/fleet/docs/Using Fleet/MDM-Windows-setup.md

 ### Step 1: buy a Microsoft Intune license

 Autopilot requires at least one Intune license to edit the Autopilot profile.
-It's recommended to purchase one Intune licenese that you can assign to a shared, IT team user.

 1. Sign in to [Microsoft 365 admin center](https://admin.microsoft.com/).